 The temple was destroyed during the firebombing of Tokyo by the US Air Force during the night of March 9/10 1945 and later rebuilt.

-Inside the temple are o-mikuji stalls where you may consult the oracle for 100 Yen and get “divine answers” in Japanese to your questions.
-We did not do that.
+Inside the temple are o-mikuji stalls where you may consult the oracle for 100 Yen and get ‘divine answers’ in Japanese to your questions.

 Opened in 1993, the Edo Tokyo Museum’s focus on 30,000 square meters is on giving people a feel for what life was like in Edo (Tokyo) from 1590 to 1964.
 There are several replicas of old buildings and displays that can be touched.
 The museum has some artifacts (paintings, ceramics, sculptures, clothes, armors, swords etc.) on display, but they do not come close to what e.g. the Tokyo National Museum offers.

-Long story short: This museum gives a good feel for what life was in historic Tokyo.
-It is a family oriented museum and many displays can be touched.
-It complements well with the Tokyo National Museum.
-I would spend 1-2 hours here.
+Long story short: This museum gives a good feel for what life was like in historic Tokyo.
+It is a family-oriented museum and many displays can be touched.
+It complements the Tokyo National Museum well.
+Plan to spend 1-2 hours here.

-After all the exploration during this busy day, we decided to slow things down and do some high end window shopping and eat in one of the legendary Japanese department stores where shopping experience and customer service are taken to incredible highs.
+After all the exploration today, it is time to slow things down and do some high end (window) shopping and eat in one of the legendary Japanese department stores where shopping experience and customer service are taken to incredible highs.

-If you like to window shop for food, I encourage you to go to the ground floor of Isetan or any of the above department stores and you will be overwhelmed by their selection.
+If you like to window shop for food, I encourage you to go to the ground floor or any of the above-mentioned other department stores and you will be overwhelmed by their selection.
 Unfortunately, you can only buy the food but not consume it there.
-Be aware that some of the foods need to be steamed, microwaved or otherwise heated before they can be consumed.
-The friendly sales people told us in Japanese and, luckily, had a laminated sign handy that told us that in English.
+Be aware that some of the foods need to be steamed, microwaved, or otherwise heated before they can be consumed.
+The friendly salespeople told us in Japanese and, luckily, had a laminated sign handy that told us that many items cannot be consumed raw in English.

 There is a lot more to see and do in Shinjuku.

-Our first destination on Sunday was Meiji Jingu Shrine.
-The entrance to the shrine is close to several metro stations.
 Please be advised that the shrine is located in a 170 acre (70 hectares) forested area and there is another 10-15min slightly uphill walk through from the entrance.
-The forest is said to contain 120,000 tress from 365 tree species.
+The forest is said to contain 120,000 trees from 365 tree species.

-If you go in summer then you may want to bring mosquito repellant.
-You may also want to use GPS or get a map of the area as you will not immediately see signs pointing to the walkway to the temple.
+If you go in summer, we advise you to bring mosquito repellant.
+You may also want to use GPS or get a map of the area as you will not immediately see the signs pointing to the walkway to the temple.

-When we were there, we saw many people in colorful costumes and armed with flags and musical instruments starting to gather.
-And on our way back, we saw a music festival that was in full swing.
+When we visited, we saw many people in colorful costumes and armed with flags and musical instruments starting to gather.
+And, after visiting the shrine on our way back, a music festival was in full swing.
 More on that later.

 We were there on a Sunday and witnessed part of a traditional wedding.
-Some parts of the temple were off limits and I do not know if this was due to the wedding.
+Some parts of the temple were off limits, but I don't know if this was due to the wedding.

 After we went back through the forest from the Meiji Jingu Shrine, we saw the wonderful Shibuya Summer Festival in full swing with dancing and music performances on various stages in different locations in the forest and in the city.
 We did not know anything about this festival and, luckily, we even encountered a fantastic parade in downtown Shibuya.
 Watching several of the shows and the parade obviously messed up our time plan, but it did not bother us as we truly enjoyed this wonderful experience of seeing normally conservatively dressed and fairly unemotional Japanese people becoming polar opposites when partying.